 01 of 16

-Even though you'll never run out of things to do in LA, the city is beautifully situated to explore the riches of Southern California, and with LA's driving culture, a road trip is just part of the experience.
+Even though you'll never run out of things to do in LA, the city is beautifully situated to explore the riches of Southern California and—with LA's driving culture—a road trip is just part of the experience.
 Whether you live in Los Angeles and are looking for a quick escape, or you are traveling to LA and want to explore a little more of California, here are some popular road trips that can be done as a day trip or as an overnight getaway from LA.
-Beach options along the coast are abundant, but within one and three hours of Los Angeles, you can retreat to the mountains or desert, explore wine country, experience California history or immerse yourself in a mineral springs spa day.
+Beach options along the coast are abundant, but within one to three hours of Los Angeles, you can retreat to the mountains or desert, explore wine country, experience California history, or immerse yourself in a mineral springs spa day.

 02 of 16

 Malibu (30 miles or 50 minutes from LA)

 If you want to take a drive for the joy of driving, Malibu is a great place to start.
 The city stretches 27 scenic miles west of Pacific Palisades in LA along the south-facing coast at the edge of the Santa Monica Mountains to the Ventura County line.
 Most of the city is along both sides of Pacific Coast Highway, with access roads that cut through canyons or over mountains to reach State Route 101.
 The windy mountain roads lead to a number of surprises in the hills, from a stunt ranch and the Biggest Loser Resort to an elaborate Hindu temple.